Salazar99/Slam/README.md

 # How to use the miner
 HARM has two main inputs, a trace in the form of a vcd/csv file and a set of hints.
 Hints consist of a set of propositions, templates and metrics; they are defined in a separate xml configuration file.
-The user can find several working examples in the "tests" directory .
+The user can find several working examples in the "tests" directory.

 ## Run with a vcd trace